das-amlan/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction

 This project is aimed at predicting customer churn using machine learning algorithms.
-The analysis uses several models, including Logistic Regression, Decision Tree Classifier, **Random Forest Classifier (which achieved the best result with 84% accuracy)**, Support Vector Machine (SVM), and Artificial Neural Network.
+The analysis uses several models, including Logistic Regression, Decision Tree Classifier, Random Forest Classifier, Support Vector Machine (SVM), and Artificial Neural Network.

 ## Dataset
 The analysis is based on a publicly available dataset from [Kaggle](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
 The dataset contains information about customers of a telecommunications company, including demographic information, services used, and whether they churned or not.